 Teachers also observe and guide other behaviors that will assist our children to

 Children are curious by nature and experimenting and exploring with various number concepts allows them many ways to understand how numbers and counting apply to their lives and the world around him.
 Numbers can make sense.
-The findings of the National Mathematics Advisory and the Early Childhood Mathematics project determined that there is no one agreed upon curriculum for teaching and learning early math.
-At CCA, our teachers expose our students to the many dimensions of math which include number sense, geometry, measurement, language of math, and spatial relationships.
+CCA utilizes materials from Learning Without Tears to engage our Pre-K students in math—introducing concepts ranging from number sense to geometry, vocabulary, measurement, time, and problem-solving.
 Lessons include:

 Large Motor Skills

 Our children use HWOT because it is fun, engaging, and teaches developmentally appropriate instructional methods to enable children to learn to write.
-Teachers use Mat Man to teach children how to draw and develop body awareness.
-It makes handwriting easy-to-teach and easy-to-learn through songs and guidance.
+Teachers use Mat Man to teach children how to draw and develop letter and body awareness.
+This approach makes handwriting easy-to-teach and easy-to-learn through songs and guidance.